-The attorneys of Odegaard Kovacich Snipes have been fighting for the rights of those injured in bicycle accidents for 100+ years.
-Our attorneys have experience handling these cases and getting results for our clients.
-If you have suffered an injury in a bicycle accident, Odegaard Kovacich Snipes are the attorneys you can trust to aggressively pursue getting you the compensation you need.
+The lawyers of Odegaard Kovacich Snipes have been fighting for the rights of those injured in bicycle accidents for 100+ years.
+Our lawyers have experience handling these cases and getting results for our clients.
+If you have suffered an injury in a bicycle accident, Odegaard Kovacich Snipes are the lawyers you can trust to aggressively pursue getting you the compensation you need.

 According to the Insurance Institute for Highway Safety, around 2% of all motor vehicle crash fatalities involve a bicycle.
 The Centers for Disease Control and Prevention reports over 1,000 bicyclist fatalities and almost half a million injuries annually.
 The cost from injuries and deaths of bicyclists is over $10 billion.
 Montana reported over 150 injuries or fatalities of bicyclists in 2016.
 Cascade County was in the top three of bicycle-related crashes in Montana and sixth in the state for fatal bicycle accidents.

 Montana state law expressly gives bicycles the same rights and duties applicable to the driver of any other vehicle on the road.
 Cyclists must ride in the right-hand lane unless preparing to make a left-hand turn, or if they are passing a vehicle going in the same direction.
 Cyclists must likewise use a bright white light in front of their bike when operating at night, with a red light shining on the back for additional safety.

 Laws specifically for cyclists include prohibiting cyclists from riding two abreast except when passing another cyclist, or if they are on a shoulder or a lane set aside for cyclists.
 Unlike automobiles, in some circumstances, a bicyclist may use a sidewalk unless there is a sign prohibiting it.